Aman22sharma/javascript/27A/README.md

 - Ability to add human only when email is verified.
 - Disable Add/Update button if email is not verified.
 - Add icons in all inputs.
+- Show placeholder image when user submitted photo URL is broken.

 ### 1.0.0